Yuvi9587/ChatSaver/Readme.md

 ### Option 1: Use the Executable (No Python Required)

 1. Go to the [Releases page](https://github.com/Yuvi9587/ChatSaver/releases)
-2. Download the latest ChatGPTtoWord.exe
+2. Download the latest ChatSaver.exe
 3. Run the application
 4. Paste your ChatGPT shared link and click the button to export